logzio/documentation/docs/shipping/Code/go.md

 ---

 :::tip
-If your code is running inside Kubernetes the best practice will be to use our [Kubernetes integrations](https://docs.logz.io/shipping/Containers/Kubernetes).
+If your code is running inside Kubernetes the best practice will be to use our [Kuberenets integrations](https://docs.logz.io/shipping/Containers/Kubernetes).
 :::

 ## Logs

-This shipper uses *goleveldb* and *goqueue* as a persistent storage implementation of a persistent queue, so the shipper backs up your logs to the local file system before sending them.
+This shipper uses **goleveldb** and **goqueue** as a persistent storage implementation of a persistent queue, so the shipper backs up your logs to the local file system before sending them.
 Logs are queued in the buffer and 100% non-blocking.
 A background Go routine ships the logs every 5 seconds.